ranvijaysanu/mediawiki/README.md

 - For secrets passed in helm chart, we can make use of vault and fetch the secrets from vault while deploying application through Jenkins.
 - We can write Jenkinsfile to deploy the application through Jenkins.
 - For Terraform, we can make use of AWS Secret manager to store secrets and export variables using TF_VARS.
+- We can setup HPA for application level autoscaling based on resource usage.

 ## STEPS ##